Job Standard for Security Officer, Senior

 35% of Time the Security Officer, Senior

 5% of Time the Security Officer, Senior

 Work Environment and Physical Demands

-Security Officer positions involve observing activities of persons on campus owned or occupied places both day and night; patrolling an assigned area on foot; subduing and restraining physically aggressive or resisting individuals; helping lift, carry, or transfer incapacitated individuals; hearing conversations on a two-way radio.
+Security Officer positions involve observing activities of persons on campus both day and night; patrolling an assigned area on foot; subduing and restraining physically aggressive or resisting individuals; helping lift, carry or transfer incapacitated individuals; hearing conversations on a two-way radio.
 This job involves exposure to all types of weather conditions.
 Physical danger from residents and outside intruders is constant.

 Security Officer, Supervisor

-Additional training/education or equivalent experience, as well as business needs are required for movement into higher level jobs.
+Additional training/education or equivalent experience, as well as business need, are required for movement into higher level jobs.

 Incumbent must perform the essential duties and responsibilities with or without reasonable accommodation.
 The above statements are intended to describe the general nature and level of work.
 Final employment offers are contingent upon a Final Candidate’s successful completion of a Background Verification, and a determination by the University that the information derived from the Background Verification does not disqualify the individual.
 In addition, a Financial History Check and Motor Vehicle Record (MVR) Check may be required.